-When thinking of the recruitment process as a business, your candidates and applicants are customers.
-In all good businesses, you want to provide your customers with exemplary customer service.
-So why is it that often times customer service is overlooked during the recruitment process?
-Customer service is crucial to successful recruiting, so it’s imperative to provide this for all candidates.
-Keep reading to see why customer service needs to be a critical aspect of your recruitment process, as well as the steps you can take to improve it at your organization.
+When considering the recruitment process as a business, your candidates and applicants are customers.
+You want to provide your customers with exemplary customer service in all good businesses.
+So why is it that oftentimes customer service is overlooked during the recruitment process?
+Customer service is crucial to successful recruiting, so providing this for all candidates is imperative.
+Keep reading to see why customer service needs to be a critical aspect of your recruitment process and the steps you can take to improve it at your organization.

 Reason 1: A bad experience can deter quality candidates

 Microsoft found that 63% of U.S. customers say they have stopped doing business with a brand due to a poor customer service experience.
 There can be a variety of reasons why a candidate may have a poor experience during your organization’s overall recruiting and hiring process.
-The application may take too long to fill out or may be too complicated, a candidate may not have heard back from a recruiter after a phone screen, or a hiring manager may have said something unprofessional in an interview.
-These may not seem like a big deal at the time, but it can have a large effect on whether a candidate decides they want to work for an organization.
+The application may take too long to fill out or maybe too complicated; a candidate may not have heard back from a recruiter after a phone screen, or a hiring manager may have said something unprofessional in an interview.
+These may not seem like a big deal at the time, but they can greatly affect whether a candidate decides they want to work for an organization.

 Reason 2: Poor customer service can influence others

-If a candidate experiences some form of bad customer service while being recruited, he/she will most likely to tell others about it.
-According to Salesforce, consumers are 2 times more likely to share their bad customer service experiences than their good ones.
-A candidate may be inclined to leave a bad review on sites such as Glassdoor or Indeed, which can reflect negatively on your brand.
+If a candidate experiences some form of bad customer service while being recruited, he/she will be most likely to tell others about it.
+According to Salesforce, consumers are twice as likely to share their bad customer service experiences than their good ones.
+A candidate may be inclined to leave a bad review on sites such as Glassdoor or Indeed, which can negatively affect your brand.
 Candidates may also tell their friends and family about their poor experience, which could lead to others not applying or being interested in your organization as an employer.

 Reason 3: Good customer service can lead to lasting relationships

-If good customer service is provided, this can lead to lasting relationships with a candidate, whether or not they become a hire or not.
+Good customer service can lead to lasting relationships with a candidate, whether or not they become a hire or not.
 Marketing Metrics found that you have a 60 – 70% chance of selling to an existing customer.
 This especially comes into play when you are looking for referrals or endorsements for your organization.
 A happy candidate will be much more inclined to refer your organization to someone if they had a great recruitment experience.

 Reason 4: How you treat your candidates reflects on your organization’s brand